Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ### Supported Types

 :::note
-While `NetworkVariable` supports both managed and [unmanaged](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters#unmanaged-constraint)types, managed types do come with an amount of additional overhead.
-Efforts are made to minimize GC allocations for managed `INetworkSerializable` types (a new value is only allocated if the value changes from `null` to non-`null`), but the ability of a type to be `null` adds additional overhead both in logic (checking for nulls before serializing) and bandwidth (every serialization carries an additional byte indicating whether or not the value is `null`).
+Although `NetworkVariable` supports both managed and [unmanaged](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters#unmanaged-constraint) types, managed types come with additional overhead.

+Netcode has made efforts to minimize Garbage Collected allocations for managed `INetworkSerializable` types (for example, a new value is only allocated if the value changes from `null` to non-`null`).
+However, the ability of a type to be `null` adds additional overhead both in logic (checking for nulls before serializing) and bandwidth (every serialization carries an additional byte indicating whether or not the value is `null`).

-Also note that any type which contains a managed type is itself a managed type - so a struct that contains `int[]` is a managed type because `int[]` is a managed type.
+Additionally, any type that contains a managed type is itself a managed type - so a struct that contains `int[]` is a managed type because `int[]` is a managed type.

+Finally, while managed `INetworkSerializable` types are serialized in-place (and thus don't incur allocations for simple value updates), C# arrays and managed types serialized through custom serialization are **not** serialized in-place, and will incur an allocation on every update.
 :::

 `NetworkVariable` provides support for the following types:

-* C# unmanaged [primitive types](../advanced-topics/serialization/cprimitives.md): `bool`, `byte`, `sbyte`, `char`, `decimal`, `double`, `float`, `int`, `uint`, `long`, `ulong`, `short`, and `ushort`, which will be serialized by direct memcpy into/out of the buffer.
+* C# unmanaged [primitive types](../advanced-topics/serialization/cprimitives.md) (which are serialized by direct memcpy into/out of the buffer): `bool`, `byte`, `sbyte`, `char`, `decimal`, `double`, `float`, `int`, `uint`, `long`, `ulong`, `short`, and `ushort`

-* Unity unmanaged [built-in types](../advanced-topics/serialization/unity-primitives.md): `Vector2`, `Vector3`, `Vector2Int`, `Vector3Int`, `Vector4`, `Quaternion`, `Color`, `Color32`, `Ray`, `Ray2D`, which will be serialized by direct memcpy into/out of the buffer.
+* Unity unmanaged [built-in types](../advanced-topics/serialization/unity-primitives.md) (which will be serialized by direct memcpy into/out of the buffer.): `Vector2`, `Vector3`, `Vector2Int`, `Vector3Int`, `Vector4`, `Quaternion`, `Color`, `Color32`, `Ray`, `Ray2D`

-* Any [`enum`](../advanced-topics/serialization/enum-types.md) types, which will be serialized by direct memcpy into/out of the buffer.
+* Any [`enum`](../advanced-topics/serialization/enum-types.md) types (which will be serialized by direct memcpy into/out of the buffer).

-* Any type (managed or unmanaged) that implements [`INetworkSerializable`](../advanced-topics/serialization/inetworkserializable.md), which will be serialized by calling their `NetworkSerialize` method. **On the reading side, these values are deserialized in-place, meaning the existing instance will be reused and any non-serialized values will be left in their current state.**
+* Any type (managed or unmanaged) that implements [`INetworkSerializable`](../advanced-topics/serialization/inetworkserializable.md) (which will be serialized by calling their `NetworkSerialize` method.) **On the reading side, these values are deserialized in-place, meaning the existing instance will be reused and any non-serialized values will be left in their current state.**

-* Any unmanaged struct type that implements [`INetworkSerializeByMemcpy`](../advanced-topics/serialization/inetworkserializebymemcpy.md), which will be serialized by direct memcpy of the entire struct into/out of the buffer.
+* Any unmanaged struct type that implements [`INetworkSerializeByMemcpy`](../advanced-topics/serialization/inetworkserializebymemcpy.md) (which will be serialized by direct memcpy of the entire struct into/out of the buffer).

-* Unity [fixed string](../advanced-topics/serialization/fixedstrings.md) types: `FixedString32Bytes`, `FixedString64Bytes`, `FixedString128Bytes`, `FixedString512Bytes`, and `FixedString4096Bytes`.
-These are serialized intelligently, only sending the used portion across the network and adjusting the "length" of the string on the other side to fit the received data.
+* Unity [fixed string](../advanced-topics/serialization/fixedstrings.md) types: `FixedString32Bytes`, `FixedString64Bytes`, `FixedString128Bytes`, `FixedString512Bytes`, and `FixedString4096Bytes` (which are serialized intelligently, only sending the used portion across the network and adjusting the "length" of the string on the other side to fit the received data).

-For any types that don't fit within this list, including managed types and unmanaged types with pointers, it's possible to provide delegates informing the serialization system how to serialize and deserialize your values.
-For more information on that, see [Custom Serialization](../advanced-topics/custom-serialization.md).
-A limitation of custom serialization is that, unlike `INetworkSerializable` types, types using custom serialization are not able to be read in-place, so managed types will, by necessity, incur a GC allocationpr on every update.
+For any types that don't fit within this list, including managed types and unmanaged types with pointers: It's possible to provide delegates informing the serialization system of how to serialize and deserialize your values.
+For more information, see [Custom Serialization](../advanced-topics/custom-serialization.md).
+A limitation of custom serialization is that, unlike `INetworkSerializable` types, types using custom serialization are not able to be read in-place, so managed types will, by necessity, incur a Garbage Collected allocation (which can cause performance issues) on every update.

 ### Synchronization and Notification Example